ash-old/Quiz-App-iOS/README.md

 Quiz App written in Swift using UIKit

 Planning better and introduced the MVC model into this app.
 User can select True or False to a hard coded set of questions.
 App includes progress bar and label that keeps track of score.
+User feedback with answer - button turns green if correct and red if incorrect.

 ## To Run App -